Ficool

 Night settled quietly over Dragon Yuan Mountain.

 The winds had grown colder, carrying with them the faint chill unique to high altitudes.
-The courtyard outside Lin Sheng's residence lay still, bathed in pale moonlight.
-Shadows stretched across the stone ground, unmoving, like silent watchers.
+The courtyard outside Lin Sheng's residence lay still beneath the pale moonlight.
+Shadows stretched across the stone ground, unmoving like silent watchers.

-Lin Sheng's figure moved in the dim light, his bare feet planted firmly against the ground.
+Lin Sheng's figure moved through the dim light, his bare feet planted firmly against the ground.
 His body twisted, shoulders turning, waist driving forward as his fist shot out in a straight line.

 Heavy.